roemvaar/cs_notes/README.md

 ### Baseline of knowledge - Core Data Structures, Algorithms, and Concepts

-This is a list of must-have knowledge.
+This is a list of must-have knowledge (master the bold ones).

 **Data Structures:**